Laapataa Ladies: Plot

-Pradeep arrives at the police station for Jaya.
-He slaps her in front of the cops and threatens to recover the full dowry from her mother.
-Manohar states that his actions constitute an offence, and since Jaya is an adult, she cannot be forced to go with anyone.
-He frees Jaya, warning Pradeep that if he ever lays his hands on Jaya, he would arrest him for domestic violence and also for burning his previous wife to death.
+Pradeep arrives at the police station to reclaim Jaya, immediately slapping her in front of the officers and threatening to extort his dowry from her mother.
+Manohar intervenes, stating that Jaya is an adult who cannot be legally forced to go with him.
+He releases Jaya and threatens to prosecute Pradeep for domestic violence and investigate the suspicious death of his first wife if he ever approaches Jaya again.